angoca/db2unit/doc/development.md

 Executes a single given test.
 The parameter is the name of the tests suite.
 The parameters could be:
-  * i : to install the test.
+  * `i` : to install the test.
-  * x : to execute the test.
+  * `x` : to execute the test.
 An example is:

+    # Example to run test in Linux / UNIX.
     . ./test mySuite i x

 This installs and executes the `mySuite` tests suite.

+In Windows, you do not need the `.` command.

 #### Maven

 These are a set of scripts used for Maven.

 * `compile`:
-Sets the init-dev environment and then perform the installation.
+Sets the `init-dev` environment and then perform the installation.
 It connects to a database called `db2unit`.
 It should be created before execution, and for this, the create script could be used.
 It uses the `DEVELOPMENT` flag to do a verbose execution of the install.